When designing the web application for your business, what do you focus on the most? Do you find yourself somehow affixed to the aesthetics?

 Since Primary navigation usually includes the essential information of a website, Hubspot’s Primary navigation consists of all the crucial options to Search, Login, Customer Support, Pricing, etc.

-It helps the user find their way easily, even if they get lost on the website.
+It helps users find their way easily, even if they get lost on the website.

 Besides, it provides breadcrumb navigation to tell its visitors where they currently are on the website and how to return to the homepage when required.